chronocosm/version-tag/README.md

 # version-tag

-Create a Git tag in the format `vM.m.P` from the [Semantically Versioned](https://semver.org/)
+A GitHub Action to create a Git tag in the format `vM.m.P` from the [Semantically Versioned](https://semver.org/)
 GitHub release tag.